Reviews You Can Rely On

 camping stove - the camp chef mountaineer did quite well in the windy and wind-free...

 The most fuel-efficient stoves in our review were those that use a large propane tank.
 With these stoves, we used a full 11-pound tank and weighed it in between uses.
 However, the tank was too heavy to use with our smaller, more sensitive scale, so it's not inconceivable that our larger scale missed some amount of fuel consumed.
 This aside, our most fuel-efficient stove was the Camp Chef Mountaineer, which consumed an average of 0.64 ounces of fuel or 0.16% of the fuel in our tank.
-It used the least amount of fuel overall, burning 1.28 ounces of fuel in the windy test - which was a fairly average score - and then it consumed so little fuel in the windless test that it didn't even register.
-The other stove requiring a refillable propane tank is the Camp Chef Pro 60X, and it performed well in this metric, burning an average of 1.12 ounces (0.28% of fuel) over the two tests.
+It used the least amount of fuel overall, burning 1.28 ounces of fuel in the windy test, which was a fairly average score, and then it consumed so little fuel in the windless test that it didn't even register.
+The other stove that requires a refillable propane tank is the Camp Chef Pro 60X, and it performed well in this metric, burning an average of 1.12 ounces of fuel (0.28% of the tank) over the two tests.

 camping stove - the windscreens, recessed burners, and full-size drip pan coalesce...

 Interestingly, the stoves with the best fuel efficiency ratings in our windy test were all tabletop stoves with relatively low BTUs.
-The Jetboil Genesis Basecamp may have had an average boil time of 7 minutes 30 seconds, but it only burned 0.5 ounces in our wind test.
-It was followed closely by the Coleman Cascade Classic with 0.81 ounces and the Eureka Ignite Plus with 0.91 ounces.
-Aside from doing well in terms of fuel efficiency in the presence of wind, these stoves have another thing in common: they have 10,000 BTU burners.
-One reason these stoves performed better than the higher octane stoves is that they don't have to work as hard and subsequently burn less fuel to produce heat in windy conditions.
+The Jetboil Genesis Basecamp may have had an average boil time of 7 minutes 30 seconds, but it burned only 0.5 ounces during our wind test.
+The Coleman Cascade Classic closely followed at 0.81 ounces.
+Aside from their fuel efficiency in windy conditions, these stoves share another feature: 10,000-BTU burners.
+One reason these stoves performed better than the higher-octane stoves is that they don't have to work as hard and therefore burn less fuel to produce heat in windy conditions.
 This is wonderful news if you are hoping to find an affordable and fuel-efficient stove.
-With a hefty price tag, the Basecamp is an outlier among a group of relatively inexpensive stoves.
+With a hefty price tag, the Basecamp is an outlier among relatively inexpensive stoves.

-Unfortunately, the affordable single-burner butane stoves did not prove as fuel efficient nor as wind resistant as other models.
-If you want to save money in the long run, affordable dual-burner models like the Coleman Classic Cascade perform almost as well as other tabletop models, and they are cheaper than many of the other stoves in our review.
+Unfortunately, the affordable single-burner butane stoves were not as fuel-efficient or wind-resistant as other models.
+If you want to save money in the long run, affordable dual-burner models like the Coleman Classic Cascade perform nearly as well as other tabletop models and are cheaper than many of the other stoves in our review.

 Simmering Ability

-Even if you don't plan to cook fancy detail-oriented meals, simmering is a crucial metric to consider.
-A stove's proficiency at low heat also means better fuel efficiency, which equates to more long-term bang for your buck.
-If you need a lower flame and your stove can't simmer, you'll rage more quickly through your fuel canisters or propane tank.
-You'll also have fewer scorched pans and more flexibility in timing if you can achieve a good simmer.
-Maybe you have a curry that's way ahead of your rice — a low simmer allows you to keep a dish warm without overcooking while you wait for other things to finish cooking or for your campmate to finish pitching their tent.
+Even if you don't plan on gourmet cooking, a stove's simmering proficiency is a vital metric for both performance and value.
+High-quality low-heat control translates directly to better fuel efficiency, saving you money on canisters and propane over the long term.
+Beyond fuel savings, a reliable simmer prevents scorched pans and provides the critical timing flexibility needed to manage multi-component meals without burning your main dish.
+Maybe you have a curry that's way ahead of your rice — a low simmer allows you to keep a dish warm without overcooking while you wait for other things to finish cooking or for your campmate to finish pitching the tent.
 The models that performed the best in the simmering category are the Everest 2x and the Jetboil Genesis Basecamp.
 These stoves had better simmer control than some gas ranges in home kitchens.

 camping stove - even while tailgating, the everest 2x offers excellent flame...